kiminh/qlib/docs/component/backtest.rst

               mdd    -0.083584

 - `sub_bench`
-    Income without deduction of fees
+    Returns of the portfolio without deduction of fees

 - `sub_cost`
-    Income with deduction of fees
+    Returns of the portfolio with deduction of fees

 - `mean`
-    Mean value of the income sequence(difference sequence of assets).
+    Mean value of the returns sequence(difference sequence of assets).

 - `std`
-    Standard deviation of the income sequence(difference sequence of assets).
+    Standard deviation of the returns sequence(difference sequence of assets).

 - `annual`
-    Average annualized income of the portfolio.
+    Average annualized returns of the portfolio.

 -  `ir`
     Information Ratio, please refer to `Information Ratio – IR <https://www.investopedia.com/terms/i/informationratio.asp>`_.